 So, what is this Personal Cybersecutiy stuff all about anyway, and what the heck is it?

-What is Personal Cybersecurity?
+What is Personal Cybersecurity for Seniors?

 Cybersecurity is the act of protecting digital systems and digital assets.
 It includes the methods and techniques used to protect systems and assets.
-Not only does it include protecting against unauthorized access, but also protecting digital assets from damage or destruction.
+Not only does it include protecting against unauthorized access, but also protects digital assets from damage or destruction.

 Personal Cybersecurity involves addressing the self-needs of an individual, whether at home or work.
 It involves the protection of personal information, personal devices, and our Personal Area Network (PAN).